PhysicalBit7/notes/docs/OOP/32_AVL_Trees.md

 ## Fixing the Balance

 When the balance factor rule is broken, we must correct the balance.
-That can be done by applying a transformation to the tree's shape called a .term[rotation].
+That can be done by applying a transformation to the tree's shape called a rotation].
 The rotation can be performed either in a clockwise (_right_) direction, or counter-clockwise (_left_) direction.

-A single rotation will have the effect of shifting some of the "weight" from one side of the node about which we are rotating (we call this node the .term[pivot] node) to the other.
+A single rotation will have the effect of shifting some of the "weight" from one side of the node about which we are rotating (we call this node the pivot] node) to the other.

 ---